 To be clear, we also love our plants.
 From Namibian Bottle Trees to succulents to the Virginia Creeper that grows naturally in our urban garden, green makes us relax and smile.
 And we now know that green=well-being and that means biophilic design will hopefully become a matter of course.

-There is more than one green option available to you and we could not be more thrilled about the “greening” of spaces from rooftops to libraries to living rooms.
+There is more than one green option available to you and we could not be more thrilled about the “greening” of spaces from workplace rooftops to libraries to spas and dental offices to living rooms and home offices.

-We also have standard size moss frames available for purchase on our Website (the skinny panel) in reindeer moss and we are working on a standard pillow moss and pole moss product.
-We do make every frame by hand so we ask for an eight week turnaround on larger orders.
+We also have standard-size moss frames available for purchase on our Website (the skinny panel featured below).
+We do hand clean the moss and every frame is also made by hand so we ask for an eight to twelve-week turnaround on larger orders.

-As with all living things, there is a season and we stock up on moss in the summer months so as to be able to provide moss all year round.
+As with all living things, there is a season and we stock up on moss in the summer months so as to be able to provide moss all year round but we are experiencing some delays and shortages due to the pandemic and labor challenges.
+We thank you in advance for your patience with us.

 Give us a call or pose questions via our contact form or email.
-We are happy to answer any and all questions and walk you through the project development process from start to finish.
+We are happy to answer any and all questions and walk you through our process and learn more about the project you are planning.
+We love all design-build projects and building to spec is what we do.

 As always, yours in the love of all things green,